xbeat/Machine-Learning/README.md

 Gradient Descent

 Gradient descent is an optimization algorithm used to minimize a function by iteratively moving in the direction of steepest descent.
 It's widely used in machine learning for training models.

+## Low-Latency Boost for Context in RAG Pipelines Rerankers

+Understanding RAG Pipeline Fundamentals

+A Retrieval-Augmented Generation (RAG) pipeline combines vector similarity search with reranking to improve context retrieval.
+The base implementation uses FAISS for efficient similarity search and transformers for embedding generation, forming the foundation for later reranking enhancements.

 ## SelfGoal in Machine Learning with Python